rrosado-1/godot-mcp/README.md

   - Export 3D scenes as MeshLibrary resources for GridMap
   - Save scenes with options for creating variants
 - **UID Management** (for Godot 4.4+):
-  - Check UID status of scripts and shaders
+  - Get UID for specific files
   - Update UID references by resaving resources

 ## Requirements